MicrosoftDocs/bot-docs/articles/publish-bot-overview.md

 ---
-redirect_url: /bot-framework/portal-register-bot
+redirect_url: /bot-framework/deploy-bot-overview
-title: Make a bot available | Microsoft Docs
+title: Deploy a bot to the cloud | Microsoft Docs
-description: Learn how to deploy and register a bot and make it discoverable.
+description: Learn how to deploy a bot to Azure.
 author: kbrandl
 ms.author: v-kibran
 manager: rstand